jovannahwalker/jovannahwalker/README.md

 ---

-## 🏢 Founder & Consultant — Walker and Associate, LLC
+## 🏢 Founder & CEO — Walker and Associate, LLC

 I am the Founder and CEO of **Walker and Associate, LLC**, a tech-forward consulting firm specializing in: